 Outside the classroom, Amy enjoys sewing and quilting, cooking, gardening, thrifting, play guitar, and hanging out with friends and family.

 Courtney Kirkpatrick grew up in Oklahoma, where she spent most of her free-time indoors, making art and complaining about the heat index.
 After graduating from Texas Christian University with a bachelor’s degree in Radio-Television-Film, she moved to Los Angeles, where she worked in the entertainment industry and as a calligrapher.
 When she’s not at Figment, Courtney works as a freelance writer and artist.
 She enjoys mentoring kids through the Young Storytellers Program and is always on the hunt for a new DIY obsession.

 We believe the process of making art is more important than the outcome.
 Adults are there to guide children by providing the right materials, teaching technique and assisting along the way.
 Children take charge of their own creative process, practicing critical thinking, making their own decisions and building their confidence along the way.
 As our artists get older and more interested in new mediums and techniques, we work on skill-building.

-Figment owner and founder Amber Scardino began teaching process art classes five years ago.
+Figment owner and founder Amber Scardino began teaching process art classes six years ago.
 These classes, held in her garage studio under the name Wee Warhols, were a natural extension of the art explorations she’d been leading for her young sons.
-Amber is also the coauthor of the book series STEAM Kids.
+Amber is also a co-author of the book series STEAM Kids.

 Heard of STEM (Science Technology Engineering Math)?
 We believe that adding Art to the equation increases interest and fosters creativity.
 This hands-on approach to learning gets kids excited about learning and working together as a team.